facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 ```

 Supposed you have to do different things for items with 60% viewable region and those with 75% viewable region.
 You can use [`viewabilityConfigCallbackPairs`](flatlist#viewabilityconfigcallbackpairs), which is a list of `ViewabilityConfig`/`onViewableItemsChanged` pairs.
-Just as the following code, `on60ViewableItemsChanged` will be called when some items are at least 60% viewable for more than 600 milliseconds.
+In the following code, `on60ViewableItemsChanged` will be called when some items are at least 60% viewable for more than 600 milliseconds.
 In the meanwhile, `on75ViewableItemsChanged` will be called when some items are at least 75% viewable for more than 700 milliseconds.

 ```js
 viewabilityConfigCallbackPairs = [